 What Are the Benefits of an NASP-Accredited School Psychology Program?

 NASP accreditation offers distinct benefits for you as a prospective student, for employers, and for the public.
-If you’re still not sure which program is right for you, consider these benefits of choosing one of the highly rated online NASP-accredited school psychology programs.
+If you’re still not sure which program is right for you, consider the following benefits of choosing one of the highly rated online NASP-accredited school psychology programs.

 One of the greatest benefits of choosing an accredited institution is peace of mind.
 As new research emerges and educational theories change, you need to choose a program that’s committed to providing the latest educational opportunities.
 Study school psychology in a modern format that promotes diversity, social support, state-of-the-art assessment practices, and more.